lassesuomela/webasto-backend/README.md

 **Things needed to get this API running**

+Notes:
+ - Nginx is configured to only allow request from cloudflares ip addresses.
+ - ./cloudflare.sh adds exception for cloudflares ip addresses to http and https ports

 These steps are required to do:
 1. Run `npm install` to install dependencies
 2. Hash a secret key with bcrypt